LazyGitVS

 - branch, commit, stash, conflict, tag, and remote panels

-- push, pull/fetch, stash, discard, reset, branch, commit, and conflict QuickPick menus
+- push, pull/fetch, stash, discard, reset, branch, commit, conflict, and selected-commit bisect QuickPick menus

 - lazygit config/keybinding reading where implemented